Your Lincoln Children’s Dentist

 - Establish a good dental habit with visits to a children’s dentist for regular 6-month checkups.
 A children’s dentist can explain procedures such as applying a numbing agent or removing a cavity in words a child can understand.
 Dr. Jodi Day likes to use visual aids to help children understand procedures and how to best care for their teeth.

-A children’s dentist such as Dr. Day can work with a team of specialists should your child’s needs extend beyond the general dentist’s office.
+A children’s dentist such as Dr. Day can refer you to a pediatric specialist should your child’s needs extend beyond the general dentist’s office.
 Dr. Day is comfortable expanding the circle of care for a young child with more complex dental needs.
 She welcomes parents and caregivers who are searching for a kind and gentle dental experience for their children.

 If you are looking for a children’s dentist, consider visiting Dr. Jodi Day, who is a sweet and caring children’s dentist.